AchillesKal/ansible-mysql8/README.md

-Role Name
+Ansible Role: Debian-Mysql8
 =========

-A brief description of the role goes here.
+A simple Ansible role that installs MySQL database on Debian servers.

 Requirements
 ------------